 If you are just starting your innovation journey it requires a core group of dedicated people to make innovation happen.
 Recruit a team with passion and drive.
 Isn’t putting some dedicated resources on developing ideas for the company’s future at least as important as battling the urgent issues of the present?
 The membership of the core group of innovators can and should rotate over time to distribute the innovation skills and mindsets throughout the company.

-- Schedule “Events” to incorporate the ideas and expertise of a wider group of employees.
+- Schedule “Events” or “Innovation challenges” to incorporate the ideas and expertise of a wider group of employees.
 Events can allow the Core Team to make rapid progress in many of the stages of innovation; especially in the idea generation phase and in elaborating business models.